 Knitting books can be a true blessing when you're learning to knit.
-Having one or two on hand to reference something or see how a specific knitting technique is done can really help you along the way.
+Having one or two on hand to reference something or see how a specific knitting technique is done can really help.

 As a beginner knitter I thought you might like a few suggestions on which knitting books might really help you.
-After all it is confusing for someone who is new.
+After all it's confusing for someone who is new.

 Check out the knitting books I've listed below.
-All the books I talk about here are ones that I personally own or I've checked out of the library more times than I can remember.
+They're all ones I personally own or I've checked out of the library more times than I can remember.
 And I love them all.

 It gives you a chance to see how the book is written.
 Do you like the writing style?
 Is it easy to read and so on.